SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 - Go to *Instances and Subscriptions* or to *Service Marketplace*
 - Start the Business Application Studio by executing *Go to Application*

-3. Open a Terminal
+3. Open a Terminal in the Business Application Studio

-4. Clone the forked GitHub repository
+4. Clone the forked GitHub repository from the terminal in Business Application Studio

 - Go to the *projects* folder
-- Execute the command from the projects folder
+- Execute the command below from the projects folder
+- Replace <your GitHub repository> with your GitHub repository

 ```bash
 git clone <your GitHub repository>